olaniyan4m/Thenga-Project/UI_IMPROVEMENTS.md

 - **💰 View Payments**: Financial analytics
 - **⚙️ Settings**: Business configuration

-**Your Pezela app now has perfect UI alignment and complete navigation! 🎉📱**
+**Your Thenga app now has perfect UI alignment and complete navigation! 🎉📱**

 All buttons work, all data is properly aligned, and every feature is accessible through intuitive navigation.